ianrasmussen05/programming-languages-2021/Lab1-Lambda-Calculus/README.md

 # README

+    LambdaNat0 -- just lambda calculus
+    LambdaNat2 -- with "0" and "S", added Oct 23

 ## Introduction

 Our aim is to learn how to extend and modify a small programming language.
 We start with the pure and untyped lambda calculus, available in the folder `LambdaNat0`.